 - Choose a reviewer who is independent of their research group or team and independent of the research project.

-- Ensure that the reviewers completes the pro forma peer review report developed by the ACEC for use by reviewers.
+- Ensure that the reviewer completes the pro forma peer review report (DOC 16 KB) developed by the ACEC for use by reviewers.

-- Request the reviewer to forward their report directly to the Committee (c/- ACEC-Submissions@newcastle.edu.au ).
+- Request the reviewer to forward their report directly to the ACEC Committee via email .

 - Ensure the timely submission of the animal ethics application and the report from peer reviewer, so that consideration of approval is not unduly delayed.